tripledio/tripledio.github.io/_drafts/models.md

 This architecture has the same goal as the MVC pattern.
 Namely *separation of concerns*.
 And since both of them consist out of three elements it is just a small step to think they are the same thing.
-Which give rise to a much encountered view, what i call the MVC - architecture
+Which give rise to a much encountered view, what I call the MVC - architecture

 ![Classic layers](/img/mvc-architecture.png)

  Layer|MVC |Component|Responsibility|
  -----|----|----------|--------------|